Exploring Whether or Not Personal Loans Are Bad

 Discretionary Spending

-Borrowing money for discretionary spending, such as vacations or an engagement ring generally isn’t a good idea.
-While these things are nice, they are not necessarily worth jeopardizing your financial wellbeing.
-Instead of borrowing to pay for big-ticket items like these, you may be better off saving for them in advance as a part of your regular budget.
+Borrowing money for discretionary spending, such as vacations or an engagement ring, generally isn’t a good idea.
+While these things are nice, they aren’t necessarily worth jeopardizing your financial well-being.
+Instead of borrowing to pay for big-ticket items such as these, you may be better off saving for them in advance as a part of your regular budget.

 Borrowing Money for Investments

 It’s generally not a good idea to borrow money to make investments.
-By nature, investments are risky, and you are not guaranteed a return.
-Should the investment lose money instead of gain, you’ll be responsible for paying off your debt regardless of the investment loss.
+By nature, investments are risky, and you’re not guaranteed a return.
+Should the investment lose money instead of gaining, you’ll be responsible for repaying your debt, regardless of the investment loss.

 The Takeaway

 So are personal loans bad?
 The answer depends on how you plan to use the loan.
-Personal loans can be useful tools for purposes like consolidating credit card debt, making home improvements, and more.
+Personal loans can be useful tools for purposes such as consolidating credit card debt, making home improvements, and more.

-Any time you’re considering a loan, it’s important to understand if it will meet your needs, what it will cost you, and whether there are any better alternatives out there.
+Any time you’re considering a loan, it’s important to understand whether it will meet your needs, what it will cost you, and whether there are any better alternatives out there.

 Photo credit: iStock/Morsa Images